What Is the Marketing Manager Job Description?

-We are seeking a talented marketing mind to focus on lead nurturing and converting sales leads into influential customers.
-You will be responsible for understanding what activities increase customer generation from an existing client database and using inbound marketing tactics such as email and social media to add value to content, resources, and other calls-to-action.
+We are seeking a talented marketing mind to focus on lead nurturing and converting sales leads to influential customers.
+You will be responsible for understanding what activities increase customer generation from an existing client database and using inbound marketing methodologies such as email and social media to add value to the content, resources, and other calls-to-action.

 - Analyze and interpret what behaviors and patterns make customers successful and more likely to be retained by the company.

-- Create the strategy for nurturing our leads through a mix of helpful content and other calls-to-action.
+- Create a strategy for nurturing our leads through a mix of helpful content and other calls-to-action.

 - Find new approaches to lead nurturing, including but not limited to channels like email, social media, blogging, and event marketing.

 - Create and implement new projects and creative ideas that help improve customer conversion rates.

 - Implement lead nurture strategies including authoring of social and email copy.

 - Expert in HubSpot Marketing automation, segmentation and workflow management.

 - Past experience with the full HubSpot marketing suite and management of cross-channel campaigns

 - Excellent speaking knowledge of digital marketing tactics, not just email.